RyanJarv/EC2FakeImds/README.md

 Launch an instance in any zone accept the one used for the fake IMDS server (us-east-1f unless changed) and it should come up with the /msg file created by the fake metadata server.

-Note: At the moment this takes a *really* long time to boot up the instance.
-Something is defenitly wrong here, I don't have time to look into it at the moment but for reference it should be possible to get it to switch back the routes in under 30 seconds, adding about a minute to the boot time total.
+## Debugging

+If it's taking a really long time to boot up the instance (more then a few minutes), and the routes arn't reverting, something in the user data on the IMDS instance is likely breaking.
+You can wait 20 minutes or so and the instance should come up, at that point you can test the user-data being served by the Fake IMDS server by running `cloud-init clean` and `cloud-init init`.
+You'll have to log in to the IMDS server though to edit it since it pulls it from their each time.

 ## Alternatives